rackerlabs/support-how-to/content/exchange/manually-configure-outlook-2010-for-email-hosted-on-exchange-2007.md

 product_url: exchange
 ---

+This article describes how to set up your
-The following article will get your Microsoft Exchange 2007 Mailbox setup with your Outlook 2010 email client:
+Microsoft Exchange 2007 mailbox to work with your
+Outlook 2010 email client.

 1. Log into your User Control Panel ([cp.rackspace.com/usercp](http://cp.rackspace.com/usercp))